Nonparametric Bayesian inference for reversible multi-dimensional diffusions: Main results

 for some fixed $K\in\N$, scaling coefficients $\upsilon_k>0$, and some ‘basis' functions $(h_k, \ k\in\N)\subset C^2(\T^d)\cap \dot L^2(\T^d)$ (e.g., the Fourier or wavelet bases).
 Identifying a function $B = \sum_{k=1}^K B_k h_K$ with its coefficient vector $\mathbf B = (B_1,\dots, B_K)^T\in \R^K,$ a standard conjugate computation yields

 where $\Upsilon = \textnormal{diag}(\upsilon_1^2,\dots,\upsilon_K^2)$ is a $K \times K$ diagonal matrix and

-Additional details and the proof of Lemma \ref{Lem:Conjugacy} can be found in Appendix \ref{Sec:Conjugacy}.
-For concrete basis choices for the KL-expansion \eqref{Eq:TruncatedKL}, $\Sigma$ and $\mathbf H$ can be computed from the data, allowing direct posterior sampling according to \eqref{Eq:TruncatedPosterior}.
+Additional details can be found in Section \ref{Sec:Conjugacy} of the Supplement.
+For concrete basis choices for the KL-expansion \eqref{Eq:TruncatedKL}, $\Sigma$ and $\mathbf H$ can be computed from the data, allowing direct posterior sampling according to \eqref{Eq:TruncatedPosterior}, see for instance Algorithm 2.1 in \cite{RW06} for implementation details.
 Gaussian conjugacy no longer holds for the more realistic discrete data setting, where more advanced sampling techniques must be employed, see for instance \cite{PPRS12,RBO13,vdMS17b,BRO18}.